 - All pots, and surface buoys or floats attached to the pot and float line, must be legibly and permanently marked with the person's initials and surname.
-This includes possession on any vessel. - Pot limits apply to all catching pots including both blue cod pots and rock lobster pots with pot possession and use restricted to: - a maximum of three pots for one person, or - if two or more persons are on a vessel, the maximum vessel pot limit is six pots, being any lawful combination of species specific catching pots and including up to two rock lobster holding pots.
+This includes possession on any vessel. - A minimum mesh size on blue cod pots of 54 mm is required. - Pot limits apply to all catching pots including both blue cod pots and rock lobster pots with pot possession and use restricted to: - a maximum of three pots for one person, or - if two or more persons are on a vessel, the maximum vessel pot limit is six pots, being any lawful combination of species specific catching pots and including up to two rock lobster holding pots.